Nonlinear shallow-water waves with vertical odd viscosity: Nonlinear computations

 We integrate the conservation of mass equation~\eqref{eq:planewave1} to find the constraint

 Furthermore, the momentum equation in the direction perpendicular to wave propagation~\eqref{eq:planewave3} becomes

 Integrating~\eqref{eq:planewave33}, and using~\eqref{eq:planewave11}, we find that

-Having solved the conservation of mass and the $y$-momentum equation to recover $h$ and $v$ explicitly in terms of $u$ and its derivative, we proceed to solve the $x$-momentum equation~\eqref{eq:planewave2}.
+Having solved the conservation of mass and the $y$-momentum equation to recover $h$ and $v$ explicitly in terms of $u$ and its derivative, we proceed to numerically solve the $x$-momentum equation~\eqref{eq:planewave2}.
+The code is written in MATLAB.
 The integral in the expression for $v$~\eqref{eq:vint} is numerically approximated using the trapezoidal rule.
-We take a periodic domain, and discretise the space into $N$ equally spaced meshpoints.
-Derivatives are computed using pseudospectral approximations.
-We choose a domain size sufficiently large such that the solutions become domain-independent.
-The computations are performed in MATLAB, and a typical number of meshpoints is $N=2^{11}$.
+We take a periodic domain with length $L$, and use a pseudospectral collocation method with $N$ equally spaced meshpoints, utilizing MATLAB's fast Fourier transform (FFT) routine.
+A typical number of meshpoints is $N=2^{11}$.
 The system is solved using the Newton-Raphson method, and we say a solution is converged once the $L^\infty$-norm of the residuals is of the order $\sim10^{-11}$.
+We choose a domain size sufficiently large such that the solutions become invariant to further increase in the domain size.
+This is checked by computing a solution with double the domain size and checking that the $L^\infty$-norm of the difference between the two solutions is of the order same order as the tolerance the residuals, that is $\sim10^{-11}$.